peteamiri/Tutorials/Programming_Languages/Python/readme.md

         print(email_data[0][1].decode("utf-8"))
 ```

-Replace `"your_email@gmail.com"`, `"recipient_email@gmail.com"`, and `"your_password"` with your actual email address, recipient's email address, and email password, respectively.
+Replace `"your_email@gmail.com"`, `"recipient_email@gmail.com"`, and `"your_password"` with your actual email address, recipient has email address, and email password, respectively.
 Additionally, make sure to enable "Less secure app access" in your Gmail account settings if you're using Gmail.

 These are basic examples to get you started.
 Depending on your requirements, you may need to handle error checking, email parsing, and other features such as attachments or HTML content.

 ## run Shell command

 In Python, you can run shell commands using the `subprocess` module, which provides a way to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.
 The `subprocess` module provides several functions and classes for running shell commands, including `run()`, `call()`, `check_output()`, and `Popen()`.
-Here's how you can run a shell command using the `subprocess.run()` function:
+Here has how you can run a shell command using the `subprocess.run()` function:

 ```python
 import subprocess